zaxor0/zwerchhau/into-the-war/advanced.md

 - When your HP is at zero, any additional damage is dealt to your strength.
 - Damage to strength can be recovered with a week of rest.
 - If your strength reaches zero, you die.
-- Hit points can only increase with high rolls on the Scars Table.
+- Hit points can only increase with high rolls on the **Scars Table**.
 - The maximum hit points any one player can have is 20.

 \newpage{}